- Is there a local expert who may be able to help you learn to identify the things you see? What other resources may be helpful?

 - What kind of journal do you want to keep?
 Why not have your style of journal complement some of your other passions: photography, writing, sketching, painting, blogging, etc.

-- Next time you go out, start keeping track of the things you see.
+- Get outside and start keeping track of the things you see!
 You could write names, make sketches or take photos.

 - If you see things that you cannot identify, try to take a photo or write down a description of what you saw so that you can identify it later using a guidebook.

 - What do you know now that you did not know before?